 Scholarship & Financial Aid By Udacity

-Udacity provides a bunch of scholarships to students who cannot afford to pay for their courses.
+Udacity provides scholarships to students who need help to afford their courses.
 You can check for the available scholarships on the platform.
-It has more than 10 categories under which students are eligible to apply for scholarships and financial aid.
+It has more than 10 categories under which students can apply for scholarships and financial aid.
 Udacity scholarships are exclusively sponsored by third-party organizations such as Google, Intel, Accenture, etc.

 Udacity Refund Policy

-It’s advisable that you access the course as soon as possible.
-So, you may claim a refund if you’re unsatisfied with the course.
+You should access the course as soon as possible.
+So, you may claim a refund if unsatisfied with the course.

 Top Programs on Udacity

 You may find this course under the programming and development category.
 I’ve found this course most liked and reviewed in the development category.
 It is one of the most popular courses in the category as well.